bananarama92/FBC-fork/README.md

 ![](static/bceEmbeds.png)

+BCE allows clicking links posted in chat and embeds images from trusted domains, such as Discord, Imgur and Tenor.
+Additionally any links you send will always be inside OOC brackets to ensure stutter algorithms do not break your links.

 ### Require Glasses to See

 ![](static/bceGlasses.png)

+BCE can blur your vision, when your character is not wearing glasses or visors.

 ### Confirm Leaving the Club

 ![](static/bceLeaveProtect.png)

+BCE can ask you to confirm when navigating away from the club.
+This protects against accidental back button or refresh.
+Best combined with saved credentials for automatic relogin, as relogin will still be required.

 ### Lockpick Helper

 ![](static/bceLockPick.png)

+BCE can give hints in the lockpicking minigame, based on your skill.
+Do note that lockpicking can still be impossible, if you are tied up too tightly or your skill is too low.

 ### Full Wardrobe in Chatrooms

 ![](static/bceFullWardrobe.png)

+BCE can allow using the full wardrobe with previews from the singleplayer private room inside online chatrooms.

 ### Additional Chat Commands for Convenience

 ![](static/bceCommands.png)

+- `/exportlooks <member number> <include restraints: true/false> <include body, eyes, etc: true/false>` allows you to save your or another player's last seen appearance as a string you can later import with BCX or on yourself `/importlooks`.
+If no member number is given, copies your own appearance.
+Additional parameters default to "false".
+- `/importlooks [looks string]` sets your current appearance to the copied appearance.
+- `/w [target's first name] [message]` sends a whisper to the target.
+No message will be sent if the target cannot be found or if many people with the same name are present in the room.
+No more danger of the other player disconnecting and you uttering the message out loud in public.
+- `/versions` show what versions of BC, BCX and BCE other players in the room are using.
+- `/r` resets animations and expressions.
+You can optionally define part of the face to reset, leaving other parts intact, e.g. `/r eyes`
+- `/pose <space separated list of poses>` allows setting or resetting your character's pose.
+Note that this bypasses restrictions, but will not override poses imposed by items, e.g. short collar chain.
+- `/pose list` lists all available poses.

 ### Clearer Activity Labels

 ![](static/bceActivityLabels.png)

+BCE includes friendlier labels for activities so you don't have to guess or remember what "Body Rub" on the forehead means.

 ### Friend Presence Notifications

 ![](static/bceNowOnline.png)

+BCE can notify you when friends come and go.

 ### Beep Enhancements

 ![](static/bceMessagePreviewDemo.png)

+BCE will display a snippet of the message received in beeps in chat, and clicking the message takes you directly to the beep.
+This functionality is incompatible with BcUtil and disabled, when that addon is detected.

 ### Accurate Timer Durations

 ![](static/bceTimerInput.png)

+BCE allows you to set timer locks at a greater accuracy.
+Does not allow exceeding maximum duration of the locks.

 ### Automatic relogin